-If you qualify for Lifeline government assisted home phone service, you could get your prepaid phone service started for very little money down and pay as little as $20.70/mo* +tax to renew after your free month.
+If you qualify for Lifeline government home phone service, you could get your prepaid phone service started for very little money down and pay as little as $20.70/mo* +tax to renew after your free month.

 To qualify for government assisted Lifeline home phone service, you must be currently enrolled in one of the following government assistance programs** or your household income must be at or below 135% of the Federal Poverty Guidelines:

 - Food Stamps (now Supplemental Nutrition Assisance Program or SNAP)

 - Temporary Assistance to Needy Families (TANF)